Services Menu

 Monday Evenings

-Group Facilitator: Chad Wheeler, LICSW
+Group Facilitator: Katie Boleware, LICSW

 Walking with Grief is an ongoing process group for anyone experiencing the death/loss of a loved one.
 There is not a wrong way to grieve.
 This group is designed to provide a safe space to grieve, talk about the process, and the many stages of grief.
 Psycho-education will be incorporated into how we think about grief using a scientific and holistic lens with a focus on mindful meditation.
 This group is to learn from and support others as we explore the many ways we can grieve and heal.